Everything You Need to Know About Implantation Bleeding

 Other signs may include light spotting or cramping, constipation, backache, and headaches.

 If you are doubtful about conception, it’s important to take a pregnancy test to confirm.
-If the test is positive, make an appointment with your doctor to discuss your options.
+If the test is positive, make an appointment with your doctor to discuss any doubts. .

-It is important to seek medical attention if you experience any of the following:
+It is important to seek medical attention if you are not sure about implantation bleeding and experience any of the following:

 • Heavy bleeding that lasts longer than two days